Best National Parks in Utah: The Utah Mighty 5

 Bryce Canyon National Park

 Bryce Canyon is one of the most stunning things to see in Utah.
-It’s all about peculiar needle-shaped hoodoos, bizarre rock formations, and stunning sandstone pillars.
+It’s all about peculiar needle-shaped hoodoos, bizarre rock formations, and sandstone pillars.
+Bryce Canyon National Park is home to the largest collection of hoodoos in the world and the landscape here is simply fantastic.

 Despite its size, Bryce Canyon does not lack natural wonders.
 Highlights include Fairyland Canyon, Silent City, Mossy Cave Waterfalls, and Queen’s Garden Trail.